OpenADMET/openadmet-demos/README.md

 ## Who are these demos for ?

-> Are you a researcher trying to generate a pool of compounds to test against your disease target?
+> Are you an ML scientist looking to compare the latest machine learning models?

 > Are you an R&D lab scientist looking to fine tune an ADMET model with your assay data?

-> Are you an ML scientist looking to compare the latest machine learning models?

 > Are you a student looking to build your very first ADMET model?

+> Want to understand how we approach ML at

 These demos are for you!